- Frustrated with your SEO results? Learn how to improve SEO so that your brand achieves greater visibility, traffic, leads, and overall performance.

 6. Develop long-form content

-Improving SEO through content means the inclusion of long-form content in your mix.
+Improving SEO through content means including long-form content in your mix.
 Long-form content is helpful in your SEO efforts in that it provides you with ample opportunity to create authoritative pieces that your audience will love.

-It’s quite another to engage with a 3,000-word post that answers many more of your questions.
+Now, you’ll need authoritative, trustworthy, comprehensive content to dominate.
 With long-form content, you can also cover a broader spectrum of sub-topics, as well, helping you to build content that can rank for a portfolio of related long-tail keywords.

 7. Occupy more SERP real estate through content atomization